HMS Chesterfield (1745): West Africa

-Chesterfield sailed for her African patrol in March 1748, cruising the coast of Gambia and Sierra Leone and then turning east along the Bight of Benin to Cape Coast Castle, the Royal African Company's headquarters in Ghana.
-As seaborne combat was unlikely her crew was reduced from 250 to 120, under the command of Dudley and his first lieutenant Samuel Couchman.
-After an uneventful seven-month cruise along the African coast Chesterfield reached Cape Coast Castle on 8 October 1748.
-On 10 October Captain Dudley went ashore in the longboat accompanied by most of his officers as well as the Master's mate Thomas Gilliam and the boatswain Roger Gastril.
+Leaving Cape Verde in late June 1748, Chesterfield turned to the African mainland to cruise the coast of Gambia and Sierra Leone before turning east along the Bight of Benin to Cape Coast Castle, the Royal African Company's headquarters in Ghana.
+As seaborne combat was unlikely her crew had been reduced from 250 to 120, under the command of Dudley and his first lieutenant Samuel Couchman.
+After an uneventful six-month cruise along the African coast Chesterfield reached Cape Coast Castle on 19 October 1748.
+On 21 October Captain Dudley went ashore in the longboat accompanied by most of his officers as well as the Master's mate Thomas Gilliam and the boatswain Roger Gastril.
 Lieutenant Couchman was the sole officer left on board, with orders to keep Chesterfield at anchor until the captain's return.

 Mutiny

 Cape Coast Castle, site of a 1748 mutiny by Chesterfields crew.

 From a 1747 work by Jacques-Nicolas Bellin.

 Over the next few days Lieutenant Couchman became increasingly drunk and began approaching crew members with the idea of seizing the ship and sailing to the East Indies to start a colony.
 His plan was eventually supported by Marines lieutenant John Morgan, carpenter Thomas Knight, carpenter's mate John Place and around 30 ordinary seamen.
-On 15 October the boatswain and mate returned from shore with orders from Dudley to make the ship ready to set sail.
-Instead they were confronted by a mob led by Couchman, waving a sword and shouting "Here I am, God damn me, I will stand by you while I have a drop of blood in my body!"
+On 26 October the boatswain and mate returned from shore with orders from Dudley to make the ship ready to set sail.
+Instead they were confronted by a mob led by Couchman, who waved a sword and shouted "Here I am, God damn me, I will stand by you while I have a drop of blood in my body!"
 The longboat crew were seized and dragged below decks while the boatswain and mate were asked if they would join the mutiny.
 Both refused and were also imprisoned.
 The ship was then hurriedly put out to sea, with Couchman threatening to cut the anchor cables if they could not be drawn in swiftly enough for the ship to make her escape.
 Chesterfield then set sail westward, as Couchman had soured on the idea of an East Indies colony and was now considering piracy in the West Indies to replenish the ship's supplies.

 On the following day the boatswain and mate were brought back to Couchman's cabin and offered alcohol, then dismissed and apparently allowed to freely wander the ship.
 The boatswain immediately went to the ship's gunner who furnished him with pistols.
-As darkness fell the boatswain, mate and gunner approached around 20 crew members on the quarterdeck and, reminding them of the risks of piracy, secured their support for retaking the ship.
+As darkness fell the boatswain, mate and gunner approached around 20 crew members on the quarterdeck and, reminding them of the penalties for piracy, secured their support for retaking the ship.
 This party then stormed Couchman's cabin and took all the leading mutineers prisoner.
 Couchman, Morgan, Knight and Place were placed in chains along with 18 other mutineers.